Sheikh Mohammed announces massive 'Dubai Walk' project to make city pedestrian-friendly

 New walk ways, spanning 3,300km will be developed, including 110 pedestrian bridges and tunnels and 112km of waterfront pathways

-After Dubai's plans to become a bicycle-friendly city, the emirate announced on Saturday, an extensive plan to make an integrated walking network.
+After Dubai's plans to become a bicycle-friendly city, the emirate announced an extensive plan to make an integrated walking network on Saturday, December 7.

 Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of UAE and Ruler of Dubai, took to X to inform residents the development of walkways spanning 3,300km in a project named 'Dubai Walk'.